The Home of Tibetan Buddhist Texts in Translation

 Let your lotus feet adorn my crown.

-Turn my mind turn towards the Dharma!
+Turn my mind towards the Dharma!

 During the bountiful period of the harvest moon,